pefflerm/haskell-cs330/README.md

 ## History
 Haskell was written by committee from 1987-1990 to be a purely functional language.
 At the time there were a number of functional languages, each with little widespread use.
 Haskell was developed by academics and proponents of functional programming to be a single, widely used functional language.

+Haskell is a general purpose language.
+While its original focus

 ## Getting Started
 ### Installation
 To install Haskell run the following commands as a non-administrative user.